NEW RESIDENTS TO CAMPTON

 - Original Signed Statement from Property owner (Renters Only)

-In addition to one proof above, you must also present one of the following which must show your physical street address in Campton.
+In addition to one proof above, you must also present a copy of one of the following documents which must show your physical street address in Campton (1 Required).

 - Electric Bill (Eversource or CO-OP)